ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    <p>The most concise way of representing the cropping sequence (that we could think of) is shown below.
    It minimises the number of crop nodes and transitions (i.e., arcs) required to represent the system.
-   Thereby, it is important to not that the *"Fallow"* node is used to represent both:
+   Thereby, it is important to not that the <b>"Fallow"</b> node is used to represent both:
-   (i) summer as well as winter fallows that last an entire season, as well as (ii) short break periods in winter and spring that occur between the cultivation of two directly adjacent summer and winter crops.
+   (i) summer as well as winter fallows that last an entire season, and (ii) short break periods in autumn and spring that occur between the cultivation of two directly adjacent summer and winter crops.
    </p>

    <img src="_static/APSIMscreenshot_BubbleChart_flexible.png" alt="BubbleChart_flexible" width="80%">